alphagov/government-service-design-manual/service-manual/operations/uptime-and-availability.md

 on a third-party service, you could queue information for later processing if that service were to become unavailable.

-Remeber to build in redundancy and avoid single points of failure.
+Remember to build in redundancy and avoid single points of failure.
 You can avoid the problem of a web server failing by having more than one and load-balancing between them, or minimise disruption if a database crashes by using database systems which spread data and queries across a